Get

 Special Considerations for Munchkins Living with Dogs

 Particularly with Munchkins, it’s important to have a space that is a dog-free zone to which the kitty can escape, if necessary.
-This is because this breed is not as agile as other cats, as they cannot jump onto high levels to escape when threatened due to their short legs.
+This is because this breed might not be able to jump onto high levels to escape when threatened due to their short legs.

 For this same reason, they fare better as indoor cats, so careful consideration needs to be given to the indoor space that they will share with canines.
 Ensure that they cannot become cornered or trapped anywhere by a dog.